The processes that pose problems to PS grammar are:

 Discontinuous constituents cannot be shown by PS rules.
 PS grammar treats constituents as continuous units.
 In English interrogatives, the auxiliary is placed before the subject NP but it is closely related to the verb.

 The close relationship between the verb and the particle, for example, call off, take off, etc., cannot be shown by PS rules.
-PS grammar cannot account for stylistic variations i.e, there are a number of adverbials that can be placed in different positions in a sentence.
+PS grammar cannot account for stylistic variations i.e, many adverbials can be placed in different positions in a sentence.
 No PS rule can account for the variation.

 Often John goes there.